cirosantilli/latex-submodule/readme.md

 such as Ubuntu's `apt-get` or Fedora's `yum`, there may be a make target of the type: `install-deps-XXX` which installs in one go all the non-POSIX requirements.

+If you manage to configure this project for use in any other system not mentioned here, please submit a pull request and we will be glad to merge it.

 ## Prior knowledge